tatsumoto-ren/tatsumoto-ren.github.io/blog/language-domains.md

 since each new domain will meet you with a load of unfamiliar words.

-It's more efficient to master a small set of domains first, take each domain one at a time, than tackle many domains at the same time and have a bad time immersing in either of them.
+It's more efficient to master a small set of domains first, taking one domain at a time, than tackle many domains at the same time and have a bad time immersing in either of them.
 Immersing oneself in one domain at a time